SalehAlobaylan/inventory-service/README.md

 | ------------ | -------- | ------- | ---------------------------- |
 | DATABASE_URL | Yes      | -       | PostgreSQL connection string |
 | PORT         | No       | 8080    | Server port                  |

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License.

-## Support

-For issues and questions, please open an issue on GitHub.

----

-**Built with ❤️ using Go, Gin, PostgreSQL, and GORM**